How to collect toys

 This is Not a Toy, with KAWS' BETTER KNOWING, 2014 (Design Exchange)

 You instigated and co-curated This is Not a Toy at the Design Exchange in 2014 together with Curator Sara Nickleson and artist Pharrell Williams, the first museum exhibition in the world to dedicate to art toys featuring KAWS as a central focus.
 10 years later, we have KAWS: FAMILY at the AGO.
-Do you feel that that the perception of art toys changed since 2014?
+Do you feel that the perception of art toys changed since 2014?

 KAWS, along with other well-known artists such as Takashi Murakami and Yoshitomo Nara, have probably done the most to popularize the genre of art toys, primarily because they are recognized by their work in the larger art world.
 Recently, other artists such as Hebru Brantley and Javier Calleja have launched very successful and collectible editions of art toys as part of their larger practice.
 Although it's unfortunate that such brick & mortar OGs like Kidrobot and Toronto's own Magic Pony are no longer, it's good to see other toy artists like Coarse expanding their oeuvre and having shows where their works are being presented as major art pieces, with prices to match.
 The success of Be@rbricks - and their association with many streetwear brands and artists (including KAWS) - further popularizes the genre of art toys to both insiders and the mainstream alike.